 To protect yourself from life's perils, we would recommend you have insurance for both your car and rental home.
 Car insurance is mandatory in mostly every state, while renters is strongly encouraged.
-Luckily, you can save on both by bundling.
-Most large companies like State Farm, GEICO, Progressive, Allstate and Farmers offer solid discounts ranging from 3% to 10% for those who get a rental and auto insurance policy with them.
+Luckily, you can save on both by bundling your purchase with one insurer.
+Most large companies like State Farm, GEICO, Progressive, Allstate and Farmers offer solid discounts ranging from 3% to 10% for those who get both a rental and auto insurance policy with them.

 How to Bundle Your Auto and Rental Insurance Policies

-Bundling the two policies is quite simple; when you go to file a renters or car insurance quote, the company will usually ask you if you would like to bundle your policy with the other.
+Bundling two policies is quite simple: When you're shopping for a renters or car insurance quote, the company will usually ask you if you would like to bundle your policy with the other.
 If you currently don't have either policy, you have the flexibility to go to whatever company suits you best.
 It is more likely you will already have a car insurance policy however, since auto insurance is mandatory mostly everywhere.
 In that case, you can just obtain a renters quote from your company and see how much of a discount you would receive.
 The following auto insurers allow you to bundle the two policies.

 Insurance Companies that Bundle Renters and Car Insurance Policies